retroelec/T-HMI-C64/README.md

 set the corresponding switch in the Android app ("Send raw keycodes", DIV screen).

 By default, only the pressing of a key is sent to the emulator, which results in, for example, only one space being output even if the space key is held down.
-With the 'Experimental: Detect release key' option (DIV Screen), the C64 keyboard is emulated more authentically.
+With the 'Detect release key' option (DIV Screen), the C64 keyboard is emulated more authentically
-However, there is currently a problem if you type too fast (the app crashes, hence “experimental”).
+(with the drawback that typing speed is reduced).

 The key combination Run/Stop + Restore has been replaced by first pressing the Commodore key and then pressing the Restore key.